kyotovision-public/pose-from-reflection/README.md

 The final results are saved to ``./run/test_shape_from_pose_real_3/${OBJECT_INDEX}``.

-(Optional) You can leverage DepthAnythingV2 as regularizer for the geometry recovery by adding ``--depth-anything`` flag
+(Optional) You can leverage DepthAnythingV2 as a regularizer for the geometry recovery by adding ``--depth-anything`` flag:
 ```
 python run_joint_est_real.py --depth-anything 03
 ```
-For this, please download the code and data of DepthAnythingV2 by using ``download_depth_anything_v2.sh``
+For this, please download the code and data of DepthAnythingV2 by using: ``download_depth_anything_v2.sh``
 ```
 bash download_depth_anything_v2.sh
 ```